 - Formatting is key: it’s obvious nowadays that essays don’t work on websites.
 When you’re uploading your content, make sure you break it down so it’s easy to digest

 - Use images: people like them; it breaks your content down and helps complement your article.

 This definitely deserves some focus, given that 55% of searches of Google provide at least one video.
 What’s also important is that over 80% of those videos are on YouTube.
 Therefore, focusing on your YouTube SEO, will give you a stronger chance of appearing on the first page of Google results.
-Here’s a handy guide on how you can boost your SEO once your videos are live.
+This guide provides useful insight into how video content can boost your SEO efforts.